liuliu/ccv/doc/nnc-alloc.rst

 A set of candidates are maintained for the graph insertion.
 Each candidate is a tuple of tensors (max of 3) that doesn't interfere with each other.
 The candidate selection algorithm like this:

-1. Go through all tensors that hasn't been inserted, find the tensor that has the most number of edges in the interfere graph, if multiple tensors have the same number edges, add them all to the set of candidates;
+1. Go through all tensors that hasn't been inserted, find the tensor that has the largest size, if multiple tensors have the same size, add them all to the set of candidates;

-2. For each candidate tensor in the set 1, try to find another tensor that doesn't interfere with it and has larger size than the candidate tensor.
-Making them a tuple and add to the set of candidates;

-3. Order the set of candidates first by the maximum size of tensors in the tuple, then by the total number of edges on the interference graph of tensors in the tuple.
+2. Order the set of candidates first by the maximum size of the tensor, then by the number of edges on the interference graph of the tensor.

-4. Go through the ordered set of candidates, try to find an edge on the allocation graph such that the source of the edge and the destination of the edge don't interfere with any tensors in the tuple and none of the source or the destination of the edge are the dummy source or sink nodes.
+3. Go through the ordered set of candidates, try to find an edge on the allocation graph such that the source of the edge and the destination of the edge don't interfere with any tensors and none of the source or the destination of the edge are the dummy source or sink nodes.
 If such edge is found, we find the candidate.

-5. If none of the candidate can have such edge found in the allocation graph, we select the first candidate.
+4. If none of the candidate can have such edge found in the allocation graph, we select the first candidate.

 Insertion
 ---------